hudson-and-thames/mlfinlab/docs/source/implementations/tb_meta_labeling.rst

 fact that a combination of event-based sampling, triple-barrier method and meta labeling improves the performance of the strategies.

-* `WorldQuant University Final Project`_
+* `WorldQuant University Final Project <https://hudsonthames.org/does-meta-labeling-add-to-signal-efficacy-triple-barrier-method>`_
-.. _WorldQuant University Final Project: https://hudsonthames.org/does-meta-labeling-add-to-signal-efficacy-triple-barrier-method/

 Meta Labeling (A Toy Example)
 *****************************